tamnguyenvan/screenvivid/README.md

 # Ubuntu/Debian (apt-get)
 sudo dpkg -i screenvivid_x.x.x_amd64.deb

+# Install missing packages if needed
+sudo apt install -f

-# For other distributions, please refer to the section on Running from Source
+# For other distributions, please refer to the section on Building from Source
 ```

 ### Windows Installation